karashiiro/discord-png2fakegif/README.md

 ## Usage
 `discord-png2fakegif.exe ./emote.png`

 Or, just drop the PNG on the executable.
 The output file will be named `emote.png.gif` if your input filename is `emote.png`.
+You can also provide multiple files to do bulk conversions.

 ## Example